I can help you create your own residential proxy with multiple 4G USB modems. Essentially, it is going to be your own 4G

 - Each modem will have its own settings and firmware.
 The modems are identified by their unique IMEI.

 - There is a map file in plain text format which you can edit.
 It contains several lines, one line per modem.
 Each line has:

 - nickname (for easier referring to modems instead of IMEI)

-- Each modem can be restarted individually.
+- Each modem can be reset or restarted individually.
 At the moment it is done by inserting Cron Jobs or by API calls.

 - The complete script includes the following functions:

 - list current statuses of all modems